Meritaten

 Meritaten, also spelled Merytaten, Meritaton or Meryetaten (mrii.t-itn) (14th century BC), was an ancient Egyptian royal woman of the Eighteenth Dynasty of Egypt.
 Her name means "She who is beloved of Aten"; Aten being the sun-deity whom her father, Pharaoh Akhenaten, worshipped.
 She held several titles, performing official roles for her father and becoming the Great Royal Wife to Pharaoh Smenkhkare, who may have been a brother or son of Akhenaten.
-Meritaten also may have served as pharaoh in her own right under the name Ankhkheperure Neferneferuaten.
+Meritaten has been theorized to be identical with female Pharaoh Ankhkheperure Neferneferuaten, however inscription on the box found in Tutankhamun's tomb seemingly presents the two as different individuals.

 Family

 Meritaten was the first of six daughters born to Pharaoh Akhenaten and his Great Royal Wife, Nefertiti.
 Her sisters are Meketaten, Ankhesenpaaten, Neferneferuaten Tasherit, Neferneferure, and Setepenre.
 Meritaten is mentioned in diplomatic letters, by the name Mayati.
 She is mentioned in a letter from Abimilki of Tyre.
 The reference usually is thought to date to the period when Meritaten's position at court became more important, during the latter part of the reign of Akhenaten.
 It is possible, however, that the letter refers to the birth of Meritaten.

 She was married to Akhenaten's successor, the Pharaoh Smenkhkare.

 Inscriptions mention a young princess named Meritaten Tasherit, who may be the daughter of Meritaten and Smenkhkare.
 Inscriptions from Ashmunein suggest that Meritaten-tasherit is the daughter of Meritaten.
 The scene dates to the reign of Akhenaten, and this means the father of the young princess could be Akhenaten.
 If so, this means Akhenaten took his own daughters as wives.
 Another princess named Ankhesenpaaten Tasherit had been suggested as an additional daughter of Meritaten, but it is more likely that she is a daughter of Ankhesenpaaten.

+Additionally, Meritaten is speculated to be mother of Tutankhamun, either by Smenkhkare, or by her own father Akhenaten.